 A view behind the inner-workings of the hydroponics system.

 The project won first prize as a result of months of collaboration.
-The finalist presentations were judged by Colin Webster, Ellen MacArthur Foundation; Gretchen Hooker, Biomimicry 3.8 Institute; Michael Werner, Haworth Inc.; Nathan Shedroff, California College of the Arts; and Ellen Satterlee, Wege Foundation.
+The finalist presentations were judged by industry experts on sustainable business and design: Colin Webster, Ellen MacArthur Foundation; Gretchen Hooker, Biomimicry 3.8 Institute; Michael Werner, Haworth Inc.; Nathan Shedroff, California College of the Arts; and Ellen Satterlee, Wege Foundation.